uzejnovicahmed/System-Center-Orchestrator/ExtractScoPsScripts/readme.md

 ## Parameters

 - **ServerInstance**: The SQL Server instance to connect to.
-Default is "SCORCH01\SQL01".
+Default is "SERVER\INSTANCE".

 - **Database**: The name of the database to query.
 Default is "orchestrator".